IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 - [IGEL KB: IGEL App Creator Portal](https://kb.igel.com/igel-app-creator/current/igel-app-creator-portal)
 - [IGEL Community GitHub: IGEL OS APP RECIPES](https://github.com/IGEL-Community/IGEL-OS-APP-RECIPES)

+**Please Note:**

+- The IGEL App Creator portal runs the IGEL SDK to create and sign your application for OS12
-**Please Note:** Currently, for security requirements, the IGEL App Creator Portal only allows for debian and ubuntu official repository URLs.
-IGEL is planning to allow for non-official URLs with a future release.
+- Currently, for security requirements, the IGEL App Creator Portal only allows for debian and ubuntu official repository URLs.
+IGEL is planning to allow for non-official URLs with a future release

 -----